 -

-Verify the timestamp is within 5 minutes of current time (replay protection)
+Verify the timestamp is within 5 minutes of the current time (replay attack prevention)

 -